First recorded by “Pinetop” Sparks (1935).

 “Four different versions of ‘Every Day I Have the Blues’ have reached the R&B Top 10.
 Two recordings – one by B.B.
 King, and one by Count Basie with Joe Williams – have received Grammy Hall of Fame Awards.
 Williams first recorded and charted ‘Every Day’ for Chess in 1952 with the King Kolax Orchestra before re-recording the song again in 1955 with the Basie orchestra, a version that spent twenty-weeks on the R&B chart.

 “Most versions of ‘Every Day I Have the Blues’ are credited to Memphis Slim.
-Because of its subsequent success, Memphis Slim’s composer royalties from the later hits by other artists ‘were sufficient to buy a Rolls Royce with which to squire himself around Paris,’ according to writer Colin Escott.”
+Because of its subsequent success, Memphis Slim’s composer royalties from the later hits by other artists ‘were sufficient to buy a Rolls Royce with which to squire himself around Paris,’ according to biographer Colin Escott.”

 Memphis Slim, “Every Day I Have the Blues” (1949):

 Lowell Fulson, “Every Day I Have the Blues” (1950):

 Joe Williams with the King Kolax Orchestra, “Everyday I Have the Blues” (1952):

 B.B.
 King, “Everyday I Have the Blues” (1955):